coverclock/com-diag-rustler/README.md

 (effectively pointers) so that it can manage the lifetime of variables mostly through scope.
 It's pretty clever.

+I also appreciate how trivial it was to call a C function from libc using Rust.
+Since most stuff I work on entails integrating with some legacy framework or library (typically to manage some custom hardware), this is an important feature.

 ## Repositories

 <https://github.com/coverclock/com-diag-rustler>